General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Numerical study of radiatively cooled plasma dynamics in curved spacetime

-We now extend the analysis to rotating spacetimes, in which the key additional feature is the stellar rotation.
-This causes inertial frames to co-rotate with the central object, giving rise to a non-zero azimuthal velocity component through frame-dragging, and induces a stellar quadrupolar electric field that alters the trajectories of particles.

-To explore these effects, we simulated an ensemble of $10^7$ electrons in a rotating magnetic dipole field configuration at fixed compactness $r_s/R_*=0.5$, for different numerical values of the stellar angular velocity $\Omega_*$.
+We now extend the analysis to rotating spacetimes, including the stellar rotation.
+This causes inertial frames to co-rotate with the central object, giving rise to a non-zero azimuthal velocity component through frame-dragging, and induces a stellar quadrupolar electric field that alters the trajectories of the particles.
+To explore these effects, we simulated an ensemble of $10^7$ electrons in a rotating magnetic dipole field configuration at fixed compactness $r_s/R_*=0.5$, for different values of the stellar angular velocity $\Omega_*$.

-Our simulation results shown in Fig. \ref{fig:fdrradius}a) reveal that the ring radius increases significantly with the stellar rotation.
+The simulation results in Fig. \ref{fig:fdrradius}a) reveal that the ring radius increases significantly with the stellar rotation.
 This is a direct consequence of the frame-dragging effect, which is azimuthally directed and therefore always perpendicular to the magnetic field in the aligned dipole configuration, causing the distribution to broaden along the $p_\perp$ direction in Kerr-slow spacetime.
 Since the maximum perpendicular momentum gradient is independent of the angular velocity at fixed compactness, as demonstrated in Fig. \ref{fig:fdrradius}b), population inversion will be preserved across longer timescales as compared with other non-rotating spacetimes, in which a constant source of perpendicular momentum does not exist.
 We note that this effect is especially noticeable in longer evolutions of the plasma, for $t > R_*/c$, and at higher values of angular velocity, beyond the slow-rotation condition.

-Besides, the radiative cooling timescales in curved spacetime will always be longer than in flat spacetime due to gravitational time dilation, irrespective of whether the metric is rotating.
-The time evolution of the distribution function is governed by the general-relativistic Vlasov equation (\ref{eq:3+1radvlasov}), which, for spatially homogeneous plasmas, as in our current case, can be generically recast in the form:
+We also note that the radiative cooling timescales in curved spacetime will always be longer than in flat spacetime due to gravitational time dilation, irrespective of whether the metric is rotating.
+The temporal evolution of the distribution function is governed by the general-relativistic Vlasov equation (\ref{eq:3+1radvlasov}), which, for spatially homogeneous plasmas, can be generically recast as: